-Vibration offset distances have been determined from the TfNSW CNVG-PTI minimum working distances for cosmetic damage and human comfort (see Table 11 and the assessment is summarised in Figure 3).
+Vibration offset distances have been determined from the TfNSW CNVG-PTI minimum working distances for cosmetic damage and human comfort (see Table 11 and the assessment is summarised in Figure 3 to Figure 8).
 The offset distances are representative of the highest vibration levels that would likely be experienced by the nearest receivers when work occurs nearby.